enzoperesafonso/AstroTouch/README.md

 *   **"The model lifts off the print bed":** Use a Brim in your slicer settings.
 A 5-8mm brim is usually sufficient.
 *   **"Processing is too slow" or "STL file is huge":** The image resolution is very high.
 Use `--downsample 2` or `--downsample 4` to make it more manageable.

+## Connect & Share

+AstroTouch was born from a passion for astronomy outreach and the belief that educational tools should be open and accessible to all.
+The goal is to help educators, astronomers, and enthusiasts share the wonders of the universe in a tangible way.

+In the spirit of open-source collaboration:

+*   **If you use this code for your own outreach projects, 3D prints, or educational materials, I would be thrilled to hear about it!** Seeing how these tools are used in the real world is the greatest reward.
+*   **If you have questions, ideas, or need a hand getting started, please don't hesitate to reach out.**

+You can connect in a couple of ways:

+*   **For technical questions or suggestions,** please [open an issue](https://github.com/enzoperesafonso/AstroTouch/issues) on this GitHub repository.
+*   **To share your creations** or see other astronomy outreach in action, follow and message our outreach group on Instagram: **[@zulelinye](https://www.instagram.com/zulelinye/)**.

+Let's make the universe a little more tangible for everyone, together.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.